drivera123/LDRS500/leadership-story.md

 In the transformational leadership model we learn how important it is for a leader to articulate his or her vision to others.
 One way of doing that is through sharing stories and personal anecdotes.

 This assignment asks you to develop a story in a video or podcast that you can take with you into future leadership situations.
-Follow author Don Miller's story structure: [mystorybrand.com](http://mystorybrand.com)  At the website you'll find a handy template to guide and frame your thoughts.
-Here is a summary of the seven elements:
+Here is a summary of the seven elements of a good story from [Don Miller](http://mystorybrand.com):

 1. Character in the story has to want something – you need to say it clearly in a defined manner.
 2. There needs to be a problem.
 When you solve the problem the story is over – the problem IS the story.
 Talk about the problem – it’s the heart of the story.